albertomDev/library/README.md

 ## Short description

-It's library where you can search, rate and keep track of your of books.
+It's a library webapp where you can search, rate and keep track of your of books.
 This uses the google books API.

 This project is part of The Odin Project curriculum.